Fr4nz83/PWR-plugin-kubernetes/experiments/README.md

     │   ├── random_seed_..
 ```

 As mentioned before, within each simulation's subfolder you will find several files.
-The interesting ones are some of the `analysis_*` files, each focusing on a specific metric considered during the simulation.
+The interesting ones for the purposes of our work are some of the `analysis_*` files, each focusing on a specific metric considered during the simulation.
 More precisely, **in our experimental evaluation we consider**:

 - `analysis_allo.csv`: contains information regarding the resources requested and allocated onto the GPU datacenter as the simulation progresses.
 - `analysis_frag.csv`: contains information regarding GPU fragmentation as the simulation progresses.
 - `analysis_pwr.csv`: contains information regarding the esitmated CPU and GPU power consumption within the simulated GPU datacenter as the simulation progresses.
+- `analysis_grep.out`: some general statistics concerning a simulation.

+  How to extract information and results from these files is done via a set of three Jupyter notebooks, and is detailed next.

+### 2.1.
+Parsing and piecing toghether the results

+### 2.2.
+Plotting the results